nautobot/nautobot/nautobot/docs/user-guide/administration/guides/request-profiling.md

 The Nautobot configuration comes out of the box with django-silk set up to support the above functionality.
 Those settings are described below, but it is not the intention of the Nautobot docs to describe all django-silk settings.
 Django-silk provides several other parameters that knowledgeable users may also be able to use, depending on the use case.

+### ALLOW_REQUEST_PROFILING

+Default: `True`

+Global setting to allow or deny users from enabling request profiling on their login session.

+---

 ### SILKY_PYTHON_PROFILER

 Default: `True`